mishra-aayush/SalvageYT/README.md

 ## Usage

+1. Add channels username in the usernames.txt file(example given).

-Just run the main python file.
+2. Run the main python file.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.